Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: CV-TMLE for Data-Adaptive Experiment Selection

+We use the experiment-selection set data from the selected experiment and the Super Learner ensemble machine learning prediction algorithm \cite{polleySuperLearner2021} to estimate the outcome regression and treatment mechanism/propensity score.
+If we had selected the hybrid experiment, these would be $E[Y|A,W,X=s]$ and $P(A=1|W,X=s)$, respectively.
+We use these SL algorithms trained using experiment-selection set data to predict the conditional mean outcome and propensity score for each validation set observation in the selected experiment.
+We then use these initial validation set estimates in a TMLE to estimate the ATE for the selected experiment.
+The final target parameter is the average of these TMLE ATE estimates, across all validation folds.
+An algorithm detailing estimation of the point estimate may be found in Appendix F.

-Now that we have defined potential experiment-selection criteria, we must use the data both to select and analyze the optimal experiment.
-If we select $s^{\star}_{n}$ in a manner that is not outcome-blind, we should not expect to obtain valid inference if we both select the experiment and evaluate our target parameter based on the same data \citep{hubbardStatisticalInferenceData2016}.
-Cross-validated targeted maximum likelihood estimation (CV-TMLE) was previously developed as a method to obtain valid inference for other data-adaptive target parameters \citep{zhengAsymptoticTheoryCrossValidated2010, hubbardStatisticalInferenceData2016, vanderlaanTargetedLearningMean2015}.
-We build on this previous work by developing a CV-TMLE for data-adaptive experiment selection, which poses new challenges for inference, described below.
-First, we randomly split the data into $V$ samples with an experiment-selection set consisting of $(V-1)/V$ of the data and an estimation set consisting of $1/V$.
+Next, we introduce the formal notation to describe this process including the possibilities that we may consider multiple potential experiments and any of the three proposed selectors.
+Randomly splitting the data into $V$ folds yields an experiment-selection set consisting of $(V-1)/V$ of the data and an estimation set consisting of $1/V$.
 For each split, $v$, the estimation set has empirical distribution $P_{n,v}$ with estimation set subjects assigned $\bar{V}_i=v$.
 The experiment-selection set has empirical distribution $P_{n,v^{c}}$, and therefore the experiment-selection observations have $\bar{V}_i\neq v$.
-For each split, the experiment-selection set is used to define a data-adaptive target parameter mapping based on a fold-specific selection criterion, $s^{\star}_{n}(v^c)$.
+For each split, the experiment-selection set is used to estimate the causal gap and select the optimal experiment using selector $s^{\star}_{n}(v^{c})$ or $s^{\star\star}_{n}(v^{c})$.
 The fold-specific target parameter then becomes $\Psi^{F}_{s^{\star}_{n}(v^{c})}(P_{U,O})$, the causal ATE of A on Y in the experiment selected based on the experiment-selection set for fold $v$.
-The overall target parameter, $\psi_{0}$, and statistical estimand, $\psi_{n,0}$, are then averages of the fold-specific parameters and estimands:
+The overall target parameter, $\psi_{0}$, and statistical estimand, $\psi_{n,0}$, are then averages of the fold-specific parameters and estimands